Varenicline planned for return but ‘not before’ end of 2024, says manufacturer

 Distributor Consilient Health then announced in December 2023 that cytisine, a popular smoking cessation drug in Europe, was to be made available in the UK from January 2024.

-Commenting on the return of varenicline, Darush Attah-Zadeh, clinical fellow respiratory pharmacist at North West London Integrated Care Board, and co-chair of the Taskforce for Lung Health medicines optimisation working group, said: “It’s good news from Pfizer that a resupply is in motion of a much-needed medicine to help treat tobacco dependence.
+Commenting on the return of varenicline, Darush Attar-Zadeh, clinical fellow respiratory pharmacist at North West London Integrated Care Board, and co-chair of the Taskforce for Lung Health medicines optimisation working group, said: “It’s good news from Pfizer that a resupply is in motion of a much-needed medicine to help treat tobacco dependence.

 “It will be three years a void has been left without this effective, well tolerated treatment.
 I certainly miss it in clinical practice.”

-Attah-Zadeh said that varenicline is often available via patient group directions, but this is not the case for cytisine or buproprion.
+Attar-Zadeh said that varenicline is often available via patient group directions, but this is not the case for cytisine or buproprion.

 “The sooner this happens the better,” he added.